GoogleCloudPlatform/federated-learning/examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md

 You can run this example in two different runtime environments:

 - Two workers and a coordinator running in different containers on the same host.
+- Two workers and a coordinator running in different containers, each in a dedicated Kubernetes Namespace, in the same GKE cluster.
 - Two workers and a coordinator running in different containers in different GKE clusters.

 ### Containers running on the same host